-The Office of Financial Aid monitors all assistance awarded to students including academic scholarships, student employment, grants and loans.
-To apply for Federal Financial Aid, students must complete the Free Application for Federal Student Aid (FAFSA) www.fafsa.gov .
+The Office of Financial Aid monitors all assistance awarded to students including academic scholarships, student employment, grants, and loans.
+To apply for Federal Financial Aid, students must complete the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov.
 For priority processing, application for federal financial assistance should be filed by March 1 prior to the academic year in which assistance is needed.

-Academic scholarship applications are available from the Office of Admissions or Financial Aid for upperclassmen with a priority processing deadline of February 1.
-First time students do not need to complete this application as they will be considered for scholarships based on their transcripts and test scores received by November 1.
+Academic scholarship applications are available from the Financial Aid Office for upperclassmen with a priority processing deadline of February 15.
+First-time students do not need to complete this application, as they will be considered for scholarships based on their transcripts and test scores received by February 15.